BarquistLab/RIF-seq_repo/README.md

 1. **Install cmdstan**

-Follow the comprehensive guide https://mc-stan.org/docs/2_31/cmdstan-guide/cmdstan-installation.html
+Follow the comprehensive guide https://mc-stan.org/docs/2_31/cmdstan-guide/cmdstan-installation.html .
+The models have been tested with Stan v2.31.0.

 2. **Enable multithreading**